caporaso-lab/developing-with-qiime2/_sources/back-matter/glossary.md

 Primitive Type
   A {term}`type` that is used to communicate parameters to an {term}`interface`.
 These are predefined by the {term}`framework` and cannot be extended.

+Provenance
+  In the context of QIIME 2, provenance or data provenance refers to the history of how a given {term}`result` was generated.
+  Provenance information describes the host system, the computing environment, Actions performed, parameters passed, primary sources cited, and more.

+Provenance Replay
+  The QIIME 2 functionality that enables new executable code to be generated from an existing QIIME 2 {term}`result's <Result>` {term}`provenance`.
+  For additional detail, refer to {cite}`Keefe2023-oy`.

+Python 3 API
+  When *the Python 3 API* is referred to in the context of QIIME 2, this refers to the interface that allows users to work with QIIME 2 plugins and actions natively in Python 3 (for example in a Jupyter Notebook environment).
+This was formerly referred to as the Artifact API.

+q2cli
+  [q2cli](https://github.com/qiime2/q2cli) is the original (and still primary, as of March 2024) command line interface for QIIME 2.

 Result
   A generic term for either a {term}`Visualization` or an {term}`Artifact`.

-Provenance
-  Data describing how an analysis was performed, captured automatically whenever users perform a QIIME 2 {term}`Action`.
-  Provenance information describes the host system, the computing environment, Actions performed, parameters passed, primary sources cited, and more.

 Semantic Type
   A {term}`type` that is used to classify {term}`artifacts<Artifact>` and how they can be used.
   These types may be extended by {term}`plugins<Plugin>`.

+tl;dr
+  "Too long; didn't read."
+  In other words, a quick summary of the content that follows.

 Transformer
   A function registered on the {term}`framework` capable of converting data in one {term}`format` into data of another {term}`format`.